Triangle Pattern Bars

 Usually for thick glass you need to anneal longer but these are slicing great and will be reannealed in the final piece so I see no reason to have a lengthy anneal here.If you are having any issues slicing these you can always add anneal time.
 I find that issues with bars breaking while slicing are usually related to not enough water on your blade or a dull blade.

 After slicing you still need to hit all of those edges with at least a diamond hand pad.
 Get them as clean as you can.
+A small grinder works well on the edges also.
 Some people soak them overnight in vinegar but I have a flat lap so I do not.
 When building them into a piece the very last thing I do is to sift clear powder just over the bars.
 A nice layer.
 This keep the surface pretty perfect for me!
 I then full fuse starting out slow especially on my larger thick pieces which have 2 layers of glass under the bars.
 When I do work like these large involved pieces I fire very conservative.

 My schedule is: